 7 Holley Street, Lakeville

-A phenomenal set up and business; well worth a visit to look at Judy and Pat Murphy’s stunning gardens surrounding their house (yes, visitors are invited to walk the property).
+Old Farm Nursery is a phenomenal set up and business; well worth a visit to look at Judy and Pat Murphy’s stunning gardens surrounding their house (yes, visitors are invited to walk the property).
 But this, mostly, is a serious nursery specializing in landscape design and installation.
 A huge variety of trees, shrubs and perennials make this farm indispensable to the area.

 This is a popular place, well loved for its imports from around the globe.